Pochettino hire a stroke of genius, says Spurs great Mabbutt

 The north London club, who continue their quest for a second successive top-four finish at home to Stoke City on Sunday, hope to move into their new 61,000-seater home in 2018-19.

-While that stadium will rival any in England, some fear that the cost, expected to rise way past the initial estimate of 400 million pounds (US$500 million), will inevitably lead to a tightening of the purse strings when it comes to new signings.
+While that stadium will rival any in England, some fear that the cost, expected to rise way past the initial estimate of 400 million pounds, will inevitably lead to a tightening of the purse strings when it comes to new signings.

 That, according to Mabbutt, is where Pochettino will be key.